Emi Irifune - Bark Weaver & Object Maker

 Exhibitions & Recognition

-• 2023 — Solo Exhibition at Kuroi Mori Museum of Art (Black Forest Art Museum)
+2023 — Joint Exhibition at Kuroi Mori Museum of Art (Black Forest Art Museum), with four other artists

 What She Weaves Toward